cilia-ford/ROS1-DEV/README.md

 - ~~DROPPED : EP10 need a add an additional file that will be sourced in post-scripts(one time sourceable or put in bashrc upto the user but need to provide provisions) which is for the particular project. :: DROPPING IN MERCY OF CONFIGURED TASKS~~

 - ~~EP24 should update to vulcanexus humble base image~~

-- EP22 add templating from rtworking group into tasks
-- EP12 need to use the rosteamworkspace folder structure for development
+- ~~EP12 need to use the rosteamworkspace folder structure for development~~

+- ~~EP22 add templating from rtworking group into tasks~~

 - EP23 why not mounting everything inside of /tmp/workspace so that one can easily save the contaienr for tools and softwares and the source code remains clean outside of container.

+- EP25 tasks for gdb also

+- EP26 SHOULD ADD THE AUTO LISTING OF DIRS FOR INPUT FOR RTW TASKS

 ### for later